viotemp1/nvtop/README.markdown

 git clone https://github.com/Syllo/nvtop.git
 mkdir -p nvtop/build && cd nvtop/build
 cmake ..

-# If it errors with "Could NOT find NVML (missing: NVML_INCLUDE_DIRS)"
-# try the following command instead, otherwise skip to the build with make.
-cmake .. -DNVML_RETRIEVE_HEADER_ONLINE=True
+cmake --build .

-make
-make install # You may need sufficient permission for that (root)
+cmake --build . --target install # You may need sufficient permission for that (root)
 ```

 If you use **conda** as environment manager and encounter an error while building nvtop, try `conda deactivate` before invoking `cmake`.